Biologically-Motivated Learning Model for Instructed Visual Processing: The bottom-up top-down model

+The second is the Gated-Linear-Unit (GaLU), which exploits the lateral connectivity between the BU and TD streams by gating neurons' activity according to the activation of their counter neurons.

-Where $\bar{x}$ is the counter neuron of $x$, and $I$ is an indicator function.
+Where $\bar{x}$ is the counter neuron of $x$ (either a BU or a TD neuron), and $I$ is an indicator function.

-GaLU has some interesting properties.
-While the gradients of this function with respect to the gate $\bar{x}$ are always zero, it adds lateral connectivity between the BU and TD networks by temporarily turning off neurons based on the values of their counter neurons.
-Hence each network can guide its counter network to operate on only a partial sub-network.
-Moreover, it was shown that using gating functions, such as GaLU, may yield better optimization and generalization results than those available for ReLU networks \cite{fiat2019decoupling}.
-Another interesting property is that GaLU applies a product of $x$ with the indicator $I_{\{x > 0\}}$ which is exactly the gradient of $ReLU(\bar{x})$ with respect to $\bar{x}$.
-This property will be used to construct a backward pass that is equivalent to Back-Propagation \cite{rumelhart1986learning}.
+Using GaLU introduces bidirectional lateral connectivity between the BU and TD networks by temporarily turning off neurons based on the values of their counter neurons.
+As a result, each network can effectively guide its counterpart to operate on a specific partial sub-network.

+In this paper, bias terms are omitted to simplify the model.
+Nevertheless, biases can be implicitly expressed using the above notations by having additional neurons and weights, as commonly practiced \cite{lee2015difference, ahmad2020gait}.
 In addition, we allow two modes of biases.
 The first is the standard bias mechanism, in which biases contribute to the output.
 The second mode is 'bias-blocking' \cite{akrout2019deep} in which all bias terms are zeroed.

-\section{Counter-Hebbian Learning}
+\section{Counter-Hebbian learning}

-In this section, we formulate the Counter-Hebb learning rule.
-Consider a given weights matrix $W$ such that $b = W a$. $W^{(t)}_{i j}$ is the strength of the connection from neuron $a_j$ to $b_i$ at time $t$.
+In this section, we formulate the Counter-Hebb learning.
+The proposed Counter-Hebb rule updates a given synapse based on the activities of its pre-synaptic neuron and its post-synaptic counter neuron.
+Consider a given weights matrix $W$ such that $b = W a$.
+The $i,j$-th entry in that matrix, $W^{(t)}_{i j}$, represents the strength of the synapse connecting the pre-synaptic neuron $a_j$ to the post-synaptic neuron $b_i$ at time $t$.
 Then the update rule is:

 where $\eta$ is the learning rate, and $\bar{b}_i$ is the counter neuron of $b_i$.
-Note that the rule is applied to all weights resulting in the same update to $W$ and $\bar{W}$, see Figure ~\ref{fig: Update Rule}.
+This rule applies to all weights including both up-streams and down-streams, updating both $W$ and $\bar{W}$ identically, see Figure ~\ref{fig: Update Rule}.

-There is a strong connection between this rule and the classic Hebb rule that increases synapses (weights) associated with co-active neurons.
-However, instead of considering the output neuron, we use its counterpart neuron, thereby taking into account feedback streams, as opposed to the traditional Hebbian rule \cite{mcclelland2006far}, see Figure \ref{fig: Update Rule}.